-Headteacher:
+- Headteacher;

-Business Manager;
+- Business Manager;

-A Deputy Headteacher;
+- A Deputy Headteacher;

-An Assistant Headteacher
+- An Assistant Headteacher

-This provision applies to all accounts, public or private, operated by or on behalf of the Governing Board of the school.
+This provision applies to all accounts, public or private, operated by or on behalf of the Board of Trustees of the school.

 Administration

 The Deputy Business Manager must ensure bank statements are received regularly no less than monthly, and that reconciliations are performed at least on a monthly basis.
 Online statements are available.
 Reconciliation procedures must ensure that: